 Some people like to comment on spelling and grammatical errors.
 Although emphasis should be given to your research paper’s content or arguments, your grammar matters a lot.
-Good grammar facilitates reading, as the reading flow is made more efficient.
+Good grammar facilitates reading, as it makes the reading flow more efficient.

 8. Allows you to expound on your points